RhythmRock/BankDB-OpenSRC/README.md

 ## Download

-You can download the latest version of the project from the link below.
+You can download the latest version of the project from the link below:

 <div style="text-align:center;">
     <a href="Link EKLENECEK">